Frequently asked building professional concrete countertops questions:

 Study Concrete Exchange’s free online training videos and guides to help you develop your skill set, hone your craft, improve your business practices and sharpen your design skills.
 We also host many different concrete technique trainings and special training events.

-While there are a number of projects that call for pour-in-place like a water feature and perhaps a fireplace, we favor the precast method for it’s numerous advantages particularly the resulting look, feel, and quality of craftsmanship.
+While there are a number of projects that call for pour-in-place like a water feature and perhaps a fireplace, we favor the precast method for its numerous advantages, particularly the resulting look, feel, and quality of craftsmanship.

 Q3: What concrete countertop products do you recommend for professional use?

-You can choose between two systems of mix products, CHENG Pro-Formula Concrete Countertop Mix and the NeoMix Original Products, depending on your type of work.
-NeoMix Original Products include three separate components: Admixture, Water Reducer (liquid form) and Pigment.
+CX Pro-Formula Pour-In-Place Concrete Countertop Mix includes two separate components: Admixture, Water Reducer (liquid form), and optional CX Smart Color pigment.
 Each component is packaged separately and requires you to add it individually to a mixer.
 When combined with six 60-lb. bags of 5000 psi sacked concrete, the mixture yields a 3 cu. ft. concrete countertop mix.

-CHENG Pro-Formula Concrete Countertop Mix is our proprietary formulation of admixture, pigments and other key ingredients combined in pre-measured quantities to yield an ideal consistency for pouring and finishing (available in one or three cubic foot concrete countertop mixes).
+CX Pro-Formula Concrete Countertop Mix is our proprietary formulation of admixture, pigments and other key ingredients combined in pre-measured quantities to yield an ideal consistency for pouring and finishing (available in one or three cubic foot concrete countertop mixes).
 In general, results from both products are the same.
 Most customers and DIYs purchase Pro-Formula for its simplicity and consistent results.
-However, certain professionals prefer our NeoMix Original Products for the ability to control (for reason including color and climate) the individual quantities of admixture, water reducer and pigment.
+However, certain professionals prefer our CX Pro-Formula Pour-In-Place Concrete Countertop Mix for the ability to control (for reason including color and climate) the individual quantities of admixture, water reducer and pigment.

 Q5: Can the techniques used to build concrete countertops be adapted for vertical surfaces, like for bathroom walls or a shower surround?